-The Sensex today is trading lower by about 20 points (down 0.1%), while the NSE-Nifty is trading lower by about 5 points.
-On the other hand, investors seem to prefer stocks from the BSE Mid Cap and BSE Small Cap indices as they are trading higher by about 0.7% and 0.8% respectively.
-The rupee is trading at 55.78 to the US dollar.
+The BSE-Sensex is trading down by around 60 points (down 0.4%), while the NSE-Nifty is down by about 15 points (down 0.3%).
+Stocks from the midcap and smallcap spaces are in favour as the BSE-Midcap and BSE-Smallcap indices are trading higher by 0.3% and 0.4% respectively.
+The rupee is trading at 46.89 to the US dollar

 Power stocks are currently trading firm led by CESC, Reliance Power and Tata Power.
 As per a leading business daily, power major NTPC may invest about Rs 80 bn in the state of Gujarat for setting up a coal-based power project with a capacity of 1,320 megawatts (MW).
 It is reported that if the company gets the desired resources (mainly coal supply - both imported and domestic), it may scale up the investment in the project taking the plant capacity to about 1,980 MW.
 For the same, the investment will stand at about Rs 100 bn.